Learning to Infer Parameterized Representations of Plants from 3D Scans: Method

 \subsubsection{Training}

 All auto-encoders are trained by minimizing a reconstruction loss at the node level.
 For node $\node$ in L-String $\lstring$, with a set of parameters, the reconstruction loss $\reconstructionloss(\node)$ is the mean squared error between the input node parameter vector that contains the plant part information and its reconstruction.
+The parameters' weights are different in the loss.
 The reconstruction loss for the full L-String is